Dance1999/Dance1999/README.md

 - 👋 Hi, I’m @Koena
 - 👀 I’m interested in ...Health Sciences,Coding,art
 - 🌱 I’m currently learning ...
-How to
+The basics of software engineering
 - 💞️ I’m looking to collaborate on ...
 Beginner projects and coding in health care industry
 - 📫 How to reach me ... koena.lichabavds@gmail.com / Instagram: koena_lichaba